-This article describes how to install and configure composer, a PHP dependency manager.
-Composer enables you to manage dependencies for each project independently, and is used by frameworks such as Laravel.
+This article describes how to install and configure PHP Composer, the dependency manager solution.
+PHP Composer enables you to manage dependencies for each project independently, and is used by frameworks such as Laravel.

 echo 'alias composer="php -d allow_url_fopen=On /home/username/composer.phar"' >> ~/.bashrc source ~/.bashrc